Black Sun (symbol)

 The Black Sun (Schwarze Sonne) is a type of sun wheel (German: Sonnenrad) symbol originating in Nazi Germany and later employed by neo-Nazis and other far-right individuals and groups.
-The symbol's design consists of twelve radial sig runes, similar to the symbols employed by the SS in their logo.
+The symbol's design consists of twelve radial sig runes similar to those that made up the SS logo.
 It first appeared in Nazi Germany as a design element in a castle at Wewelsburg remodeled and expanded by the head of the SS, Heinrich Himmler, which he intended to be a center for the SS.
+The symbol appeared nowhere else in Nazi Germany.